Note on higher-point correlation functions of the $T\bar{T}$ or $J\bar{T}$ deformed CFTs: Introduction

 \section{Introduction}

-A class of exactly solvable deformation of 2D QFTs with rotational and translational symmetries called $T\bar{T}$ deformation \cite{Zamolodchikov:2004ce,Smirnov:2016lqw,Cavaglia:2016oda} attracts a lot of research interests.
-It has numerous intriguing properties, although such kind of irrelevant deformation is usually hard to handle.
-A remarkable property is integrability \cite{Smirnov:2016lqw,Cavaglia:2016oda,LeFloch:2019wlf,Jorjadze:2020ili,Datta:2018thy,Aharony:2018bad,Rosenhaus:2019utc}.
+The class of exactly solvable deformations of 2D QFTs with rotational and translational symmetries, called $T\bar{T}$ deformation \cite{Zamolodchikov:2004ce,Smirnov:2016lqw,Cavaglia:2016oda}, attracts a large amount of attention in research. $T\bar{T}$ deformation has many intriguing properties, but this kind of irrelevant deformation is usually hard to handle.
+One remarkable property is its integrability \cite{Smirnov:2016lqw,Cavaglia:2016oda,LeFloch:2019wlf,Jorjadze:2020ili,Datta:2018thy,Aharony:2018bad,Rosenhaus:2019utc}.
 If the un-deformed theory is integrable, there exists a set of infinite commuting conserved charges or KdV charges \cite{LeFloch:2019wlf} in the deformed theory.
 These deformations also preserve the integrable properties of the un-deformed theory.